Isle Bitmap Graphics

 There are three steps to displaying a bitmap graphic (module):

-2. Read the pixel data from memory (vram)
+- Read the pixel data from vram (vram)

-You can see these steps in the chapter 2 root design book/ch02/ch02.v (discussed in more detail shortly).
+You can see these steps in the chapter 2 root design hardware/book/ch02/ch02.v (discussed in more detail shortly).
 We've already discussed the vram and clut, but address generation is the vital first step.

-Each of the three steps in the bitmap display chain takes 2 cycles in the Isle design, so the latency is 6 cycles.
+Each of the three bitmap display steps takes 2 cycles in the Isle design, so the latency is 6 cycles.

 Canvas Display Address

-I'm not going to dig into the AGU details in this blog post, but you see the Verilog source and reference in git: gfx/canv_disp_agu.v (ref doc).
+I'm not going to dig into the AGU details in this post.
+You see the Verilog source and reference in the Isle repo: hardware/gfx/canv_disp_agu.v (ref doc).

 Testing